Dear Debt Adviser,

-For the record, and for those who don't know the difference, a credit rating and a credit score are two different things.
+For the record, and for those who don't know the difference, a credit rating and a credit score are 2 different things.
 A credit score is derived from items reported in your credit file.
 It uses a complex mathematical algorithm to come up with a score that predicts whether you are more or less likely to default on your next loan.
-A credit rating is assigned by a person who looks at issues beyond your credit report before determining how creditworthy you are.
+A credit rating is assigned by a person who looks at issues beyond your credit report before deciding how creditworthy you are.
 These issues include income, job stability, your ability to use dormant credit lines and more.

 I want you to concentrate on your overall financial health rather than on a score or rating.
 If your financial health is strong, the measures will reflect it.
 The real questions to be answered are: Why do you have such a large amount of credit card debt?
-Have you started an emergency savings account of six to 12 months' worth of living expenses, so you won't have to use credit for unexpected expenses?
+Have you started an emergency savings account of 6 to 12 months' worth of living expenses, so you won't have to use credit for unexpected expenses?
 Do you have a workable spending plan that includes putting money aside for future financial goals?

 Funding an emergency savings account should help you better manage unexpected expenses as they occur, but if your main problem appears to be that you're extending your income with credit, you need a spending plan.
 You need a plan that brings your expenses in line with your income and one you will commit to follow.
 Without taking these positive money-management steps, consolidating your debt will not help your credit rating in the long run but instead could create the potential for disaster.